Finnlandish/Magix/README.md

 ![Lobby][lobby]

 After logging in, enter the lobby to play against players or AI.
-Access chat, player list, stats/deck tab, change class, or quit.
+Access chat, player list, stats/deck tab in which you can change class, or logout.
 The buttons in the game, when hovered triggers a text to speach that explains its usage.
 ![Game][game]